Scottish Grand National Preview: Tips, Betting Offers and Odds, Ayr, 13 April 2019

-Approaching the tail end of April and the latest editions of the English Grand National and Irish Grand National are now firmly in the record books.
-We do still have the staying and jumping spectacular of the Scottish version of the race to look forward to though, and here we take a look at the best odds and betting offers available and provide our betting tips for the race.
+In the middle of April the latest edition of the English Grand National has been and gone and the Irish Grand National is on the way soon.
+In the middle we have the staying and jumping spectacular of the Scottish version of the race to look forward to though, and here we take a look at the best odds and betting offers available and provide our betting tips for the race.

 A Grade 3 National Hunt Steeplechase run over a trip of 4m 110yards, the contest is open to runners aged five and older.
 First run in 1858, and here at Ayr since 1966, the race now offers £215,000 in total prize money.